d-w-arnold/learn-git-github-jetbrains/sections/unix.md

 user@hostname:~$
 ```

-3) <a name="macosStep3"></a>To get a taste for some basic UNIX commands, [click here](https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line).
+3) <a name="macosStep3"></a>To get a taste for some basic UNIX commands, <a href="https://blog.teamtreehouse.com/introduction-to-the-mac-os-x-command-line" target="_blank">click here</a>.
 Also Refer to the [Mac OS / Linux Commands Appendix](#macosCommand) for a crib sheet of basic commands.

 (Optional)

 **Connect to Raptor** :

-If you have not connected to Raptor before, you'll have to create a CS UNIX User and password at the link : [https://www.cs.kent.ac.uk/systems/newuser/](https://www.cs.kent.ac.uk/systems/newuser/)
+If you have not connected to Raptor before, you'll have to create a CS UNIX User and password at the link : <a href="https://www.cs.kent.ac.uk/systems/newuser/" target="_blank">https://www.cs.kent.ac.uk/systems/newuser/</a>

 4) Run the command: